DJBarnes/django-adminlte2-pdq/docs/source/templates/fields.rst

 .. note::

     There are two examples below.
 One sets the property in the form class.
-    The other in the View class.
+    The other sets it in the View class.
 You should choose one way or the other.
     You do **NOT** need to set the property in both locations.